swarmstack/swarmstack/documentation/Working with swarmstack behind a web proxy.md

 ## Grafana (and other containers)

-_Hint:_ You may find that varying applications within containers parse their environment for proxies with differing requirements, such as requiring leading URI:// _(e.g. http_proxy=proxy.example.com:80 or http_proxy=http://proxy.example.com:80)_.
-Some applications might want to see HTTPS_PROXY instead.
-Consult application documentation in these cases, and add the appropriate environent statements to the individual container that requires internet access via proxy.

-If you plan to install plugins using internet sources, you'll need add your https_proxy to to containers within the docker-compose.yml:
+If you plan to install plugins using internet sources, you'll need add your https_proxy to to containers within the _[docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml)_:

 ```
   grafana: